thomas-cleary-uwa/cits3200-unipark-booking/docs/get_pdf.md

 # How to print the reservation sheet
-Guide on how to print the reservation sheet from the admin interface.
+Guide on how to get the reservation sheet from the admin interface for printing.

 [Go back to Admin Help Directory](https://thomcleary.github.io/cits3200-unipark-booking/admin_directory)